nov05/udacity-nd009t-capstone-starter/README.md

 - **Technical tips:**
   * To implement **early stopping** for distributed training, for example, when validation loss doesn't improve for 5 epochs, use **SMDDP**'s `dist.broadcast()` to notify all nodes to stop.
 Then, use `dist.barrier()` to synchronize all processes before halting the training.
 Otherwise, errors like `AllGather` errors may be triggered, and processes could hang until timeout if nodes are not properly synchronized.
+  * The `WebDataset` class inherits from PyTorch's `IterableDataset`, which isn't compatible with the standard PyTorch `DataLoader`.
+Instead, use the `WebLoader` from WebDataset to create and iterate batches of streamed data.

 <br><br><br>